hotosm/osm-fieldwork/docs/xlsforms.md

 [OpenMapKit (OMK)](https://www.openmapkit.org) is an extension of OpenDataKit (ODK) that allows users to create professional quality mobile data collection surveys for field data collection.
-The tool is designed to simplify the process of collecting data for OpenStreetMap (OSM) in the field.
+The tool was designed to simplify the process of collecting data for OpenStreetMap (OSM) in the field.

-It is a project sponsored by the Red Cross for collecting data.
-It includes a server and a mobile app that runs on Android operating system.
+It was sponsored by the Red Cross and included a server and a mobile app that rans on Android operating system.
 However, the use of OMK is no longer recommended as it has not been maintained for several years and its functionality has been incorporated into ODK.
+It no longer runs on most newer phones.

 One of the unique features of OMK was the use of a special field called **osm** in the **survey** sheet, which is the first page of the XLSX file.